Polski

 Kseniya KapustynskaNews

-Mobile Internet quality in Russia is deteriorating
+The quality of mobile Internet in Russia is deteriorating

-Mobile Internet quality in Russia is deteriorating
+The quality of mobile internet in Russia is deteriorating

 Such observations of users in November 2023 were confirmed by TelecomDaily's measurements.
 According to the Russian media, the average network speed in the regions of the Russian Federation was already significantly lower than in the capital (20 vs. 50 Mbps).
 And in recent months, the trend has intensified - in the periphery, the speed has dropped to 18.7 Mbps, while in Moscow it has increased to 63.2.